quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 :p How does choosing transformation conventions impact how you work with matrices?

 ??x
 Choosing conventions such as applying transformations to vectors over coordinate axes and representing vectors as rows impacts the readability and ease of working with matrices.
-It allows for straightforward reading of matrix multiplications from left to right, enabling intuitive cancellations like \(r_D = r_A \cdot M_{A.B} \cdot A.D\).
+It allows for straightforward reading of matrix multiplications from left to right, enabling intuitive cancellations like $r_D = r_A \cdot M_{A.B} \cdot A.D$.

 ```java
 // Example of vector transformation following chosen conventions